Reverse Engineering Methodology

 :

-~/.local/bin/objection patchapk --source $1 --skip-resources --ignore-nativelibs --gadget-version 12.7.25
+--skip-resources --ignore-nativelibs --gadget-version 12.7.25

-adb install $objectionapk.objection.apk
+adb install "${OBJECTION_APK}.objection.apk"

 Resource: https://youtu.be/uWT15hEM1dQ?t=564